SQream/sqream_docs/guides/client_drivers/jdbc/index.rst

 Prerequisites
 ----------------

 The SQream DB JDBC driver requires Java 1.8 or newer.
-You can install either Oracle Java or OpenJDK.
+We recommend either Oracle Java or OpenJDK.

 **Oracle Java**